 C. Temporary Impacts/Restoration Requirements:

-The permittee is required to replant all temporary construction right-of-way (ROW) located within wetlands to the standards stated in the Rock Island District (MVR) Regulatory Division Mitigation and Monitoring Guidelines.
+1) The permittee is required to restore all temporarily impacted wetlands within the project area to pre-construction contours and elevations.
+Plantings must meet the standards stated in the Rock Island District (MVR) Regulatory Division Mitigation and Monitoring Guidelines.